Joseph-Song-maybe/Github_BS_Portfolio-Joseph_Song/index.md

 # Starter Project

+<iframe width="560" height="315" src="https://www.youtube.com/embed/G0spfXQhkr8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Summary
 As a starter project, I chose to make a digital clock.
 This project makes use of a variety of different components which all work together to provide the time display that you see as an end result.
 The main conceptual understanding of how a digital clock works comes with understanding the **time base**, which is essentially the internal clock of the digital clock, providing the project with functionality.
-The component that makes this internal clock possible is the **crystal oscillator**.
+The component that makes this internal clock possible is the **crystal oscillator**, one of the most important components of a digital clock.

-The function of a digital clock revolves around a quartz crystal inside which oscillates, and therefore is named the crystal oscillator.
-Quartz is the ideal material to use as these oscillators due to the uniformity in its structure at the molecular level, which ultimately resutls in more consistent oscillations/vibrations, bettering the time base as opposed to how it would be using a different material.
-When the electric charge (coming from the power source) reaches this crystal, it begins to oscillate at a frequency of approximately 33,000 oscillations per second (Hz).
-For each 33,000 oscillations of the crystal (or one second of real time), the circuit releases an electric pulse, effectively converting the oscillations of the crystal into seconds.

 ### Components Used
 - Resistors, thermistors, photoresistors, and transistors
 - Ceramic capacitors and electrolytic capacitors
 - Diode
-- A crystal oscillator
+- **A crystal oscillator**
 - A lithium battery
 - Buzzer
 - DIP-20 IC
 - DIP-8 IC

-<iframe width="560" height="315" src="https://www.youtube.com/embed/G0spfXQhkr8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+The function of a digital clock revolves around a quartz crystal inside which oscillates, and therefore is named the crystal oscillator.
+Quartz is the ideal material to use as these oscillators due to the uniformity in its structure at the molecular level, which ultimately resutls in more consistent oscillations (or vibrations), bettering the time base as opposed to how it would be using a different material.
+When the electric charge (coming from the power source) reaches this crystal, it begins to oscillate at a frequency of approximately 33,000 oscillations per second (Hz).
+For each 33,000 oscillations of the crystal (or one second of real time), the circuit releases an electric pulse, effectively converting the oscillations of the crystal into seconds.

+The clock must then convert this internal count of time into the digital display you see on the surface.
+For every time the clock's oscillations are counted and an electric pulse is released, the electric pulse is converted to binary, which is then understood by the microchip (DIP IC) which converts the binary to a measure of time (hours, minutes, seconds).
+Finally, another microchip reads the binary numbers received then lights up the appropriate section on the LED display, completing the function of the clock.

+### Challenges Faced
+However, despite the seemingly smooth processs, this project did come with many challenges.
+With a digital clock generally being fairly small, this makes the soldering work very precise and difficult.
+I had to come up with unorthodox ways of soldering my components onto the board with the little amount of space I had to work with.
+This project also came with soldering parts that you wouldn't usually see in any other electronics project.
+My digital clock came with having to solder the lithium battery pack onto a flat surface, which is one of the many unusual uses of solder that I had to navigate through this project.